margo/spec-draft/Margo Edge Interoperability Standard.md

 - Implement proper error handling and recovery
 - Design for offline and intermittent connectivity scenarios

-### 15.3 Documentation Generation Process
+### Documentation Generation Process

 Some of the resources being used in the Margo APIs are being manually specified using MarkDown files.
 In this case mkdocs is used to generate the documentation in HTML format.

 For others, the modeling language LinkML is being used to generate the documentation.
-In this case linkml is used to generate the MarkDown documents that are integrated with the above mentioned documents before mkdocs can generate the HTML documents.
+In this case, LinkML is used to generate the Markdown documents, which are then integrated with the above-mentioned documents before mkdocs can generate the HTML documents.

 ---